• Skip to primary navigation

 Slow cook for less time than you are used to

-Often slow cooker recipes call for a long and slow cook time of 8 hours or more on low heat.
+Often slow cooker recipes call for a long and slow cooking time of 8 hours or more on low heat.
 This works for certain types of dishes, but in many cases, especially vegetable-forward meals, it can leave everything tasteless and limp.

 browned acorn squash layered in a slow cooker with spicy tomato sauce